-- 1. After the end of the cancellation period or after the seventh day following the first scheduled class session, students have the right to withdraw from the Institution at any time.
-You have the right to receive a pro rata refund if you have completed 60% or less of the scheduled days (or hours) in the current payment period in your program through the last day of attendance.
-Refunds are based on the portion of the program not completed, less the non-refundable registration fee of \$75 and STRF.
+- 1. After the end of the cancellation period or after the seventh day following the first scheduled class session, students have the right to withdraw from the institution at any time.
+You have the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first-class session or the seventh day after enrollment, whichever is later, as well as a prorate refund after that point up to and including 60% of the program.
+Refunds are based on the portion of the program not completed, less the non-refundable registration fee of \$100 and STRF.
 Students who withdraw after the cancellation period will receive a refund within 45 days of withdrawal. - 2.
-If a student withdraws after the cancellation period, the documented cost of syllabus, and learning materials pertinent to the past and present module, patches and ID/badge will be charged. - If the amount that you have paid is more than the amount you owed for the time you attended, then a refund will be made within 45 days of withdrawal.
+If a student withdraws after the cancellation period, the documented cost of learning materials pertinent to the past and present module, patches and ID/badge will be charged. - If the amount that you have paid is more than the amount you owed for the time you attended, then a refund will be made within 45 days of withdrawal.
 If the amount that you owe is more than the amount you have already paid, then you will have to make arrangements to pay for your remaining balance.

-SECTION V-ACADEMIC POLICIES
+SECTION V - ACADEMIC POLICIES